Design system guide

 Writing

-The most important part of an email is the message it's communicating, the text itself.
+The most important part of any campaign is the message it's communicating, the text itself.
 Your design system should include some guidelines around how copy is written.
-From the mechanics of the email, to the voice and tone of the content.
+From the mechanics of the content, to the voice and tone.

 Basics of voice and tone